ttionya/vaultwarden-backup/README.md

 Default: `0`

+#### BACKUP_FILE_DATE_SUFFIX

+Each backup file is suffixed by default with `%Y%m%d`.
+If you back up your vault multiple times a day that suffix is not unique anymore.
+This environment variable allows you to append that date (`%Y%m%d${BACKUP_FILE_DATE_SUFFIX`) suffix in order to create a unique backup name.

+Please use the [date man page](https://man7.org/linux/man-pages/man1/date.1.html) for the format notation.

+Default: ` `

 #### TIMEZONE

 You should set the available timezone name.
 Currently only used in mail.
+The timezone information will also be used if you use `%Z` in `BACKUP_FILE_DATE_SUFFIX`.

 Here is timezone list at [wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).